sharbatc/sharbatc.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my (Sharbat's i.e. Sharbatanu Chatterjee's) homepage!
-I am about to start as a postdoctoral researcher in Paris.
+I am a postdoctoral researcher in Paris, working in the team of Dr. Tihana Jovanic at the Institut de Neurosciences Paris-Saclay [NeuroPSI](https://neuropsi.cnrs.fr/).
 I got my PhD (Docteur de Sorbonne Université) from the [Laboratoire Jean Perrin](https://www.labojeanperrin.fr/) of Sorbonne Université, Paris - a laboratory that puts me at the interface of biology and physics, under the supervision of Dr. Volker Bormuth.
 I was enrolled at the [Sorbonne Université](https://www.sorbonne-universite.fr/) under the doctoral school (école doctorale) in physics, called [EDPIF](https://www.edpif.org/en/), i.e. l'École doctorale physique en Île-de-France.

 What do I do?
 ------